gohugoio/hugo/docs/content/content/archetypes.md

 * yaml
 * json

-By defining this option, any front-matter will be generated in your preferred format.
+By defining this option, any front matter will be generated in your preferred format.

-It's worth noting, however, that when generating front-matter in the TOML format, you might encounter the following error:
+It's worth noting, however, that when generating front matter in the TOML format, you might encounter the following error:

 ```bash
 Error: cannot convert type <nil> to TomlTree
 ```

-This is because, to generate TOML, all of the fields in the front-matter need to have a default value, even if that default value is just an empty string.
+This is because, to generate TOML, all of the fields in the front matter need to have a default value, even if that default value is just an empty string.

 For example, this YAML would *not* successfully compile into the TOML format: